MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 ## Requirement #04
 **Type:** Functional

-**Description:** The game should have a destruction system where the floor is destructable and triggered by certain events
+**Description:** The game should have a destruction system where the floor is destructible and triggered by certain events

-**Rationale:** Will be neccesary for implementing enemies in the game
+**Rationale:** It will be necessary for implementing enemies in the game

-**Fit Criterion:** Events can trigger destruction of objects.
+**Fit Criterion:** Events can trigger the destruction of objects.

 **Priority:** Essential